waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_5.md

 Does the client want docking stations that store just 1 bike or should they store 20, 50, 100?
 This would be a good time to check with the client what the storage capacity requirements are for docking stations.
 Perhaps they weren't discussed in the initial client meeting.

 In the meantime, let's assume a capacity of 1.
 It's a fairly unreasonable assumption; but in order to do the least amount of work to support the user story, let's create a feature test that raises an error when trying to dock a bike into a station that already has a bike.
-Remember that all we are doing here is writing out the code that we would like to be able to run in irb:
+Remember that that this involves writing out the code that we would like to be able to run in irb:

 ```
 $ irb